JoeMorgan/dotfiles/readme.md

-# Paul's dotfiles.
+# Joe's dotfiles.

-[mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome. go read it.

-This repo is mostly for me but you're welcome to make suggestions.
-Mathias's is the project to fork.
-I'm mostly catching up to him, @cowboy, and @gf3.
+Like @paul_irish says, [mathias's readme](https://github.com/mathiasbynens/dotfiles/) is where to start.
+I'm like four places removed and I'm sure some unwise decisions have been made along the way.
+The biggest changes I've made have been to get rid of Vim related stuff (blech) and use zsh instead of bash.

+I also customize my prompt in a way that's based heavily on [this Nettuts+ article](http://net.tutsplus.com/tutorials/tools-and-tips/how-to-customize-your-command-prompt/)

+The rest of this I'm shamelessly copying from Paul's readme.
+Why, you say?
+The doctor says I'm lazy.

 ## install the neccessary apps